Operations

 Attach Swivel to Kite Line

-Videos on how to mount a Gitup camera and assemble an Aeropod:
+Video on how to assemble an Aeropod:

 Assembling Aeropod